-Unspent qualifying contributions received on behalf of a ballot question committee default to the fund if the petition for a ballot question fails to qualify for submission to the voters under chapter 11 or if the ballot question committee is a support group and files the petition for the ballot question with the Secretary of State more than 6 months after becoming a participating committee.
+Unspent qualifying contributions received on behalf of a committee default to the fund if the petition for a ballot question fails to qualify for submission to the voters under chapter 11 or if the committee is a support group and files the petition for the ballot question with the Secretary of State more than 6 months after becoming a participating committee.

 § 1135.
 Terms of participation

-For any citizens' initiative ballot question, the commission may certify 3 ballot question committees, including the support group and no more than one opposition group and one competing measure group, under this section.
-The commission by rule shall establish a process for selecting among ballot question committees in the event that more than 3 seek certification under this section.
+For any citizens' initiative ballot question, 3 ballot question committees, including the support group and no more than one opposition group and one competing measure group, may be certified under this section.
+The commission by rule shall establish a process for selecting among committees in the event that more than 3 seek certification under this section.

-Funds may be distributed to a certified committee under this subsection by any mechanism that is expeditious, ensures accountability and safeguards the integrity of the fund.
+Funds may be distributed to certified committees under this subsection by any mechanism that is expeditious, ensures accountability and safeguards the integrity of the fund.

 § 1136.
 Relinquishment of certification